-How to extract PDF to Excel using VBA
+How to extract data from PDF to Excel using VBA

-Using the PDFTables API, you can use VBA to convert a PDF to Excel.
+Using the PDFTables API, you can use VBA to convert PDF to Excel.

 items to identify the rows and columns, much as your eye does when you

 scan a page.
-You can use our free API and the VBA macro we've created to
+You can use our free API and the macro we've created to

-convert PDF tables to Excel spreadsheets, right in Excel.
+extract data from PDF to Excel using VBA, whilst in Excel.

 If you haven't already, create a free account